 - Shared Space - You might achieve this for both educator- and learner-led dialogue in a virtual environment by creating a non-academic or fun "getting to know you" discussion thread, by incorporating the use of video or audio components, or

 by encouraging learners to share their experience and passion.
 Likewise, within the face-to-face modality, it is helpful to allocate time to incorporate learners’ interests (e.g., local events, trending music) and to share what's going

 on in your life (e.g., research interests, new family adventures) to foster casual dialogue and community (Garibay, 2015).

-- Openness/Acceptance - Learners should also feel that their contributions, thoughts, and opinions are valued by their educator.
+- Openness/Acceptance - Learners should also feel that their educator values their contributions, thoughts, and opinions.
 Meyerson, Weick, and Kramer (1996) defined this connection as “swift trust” in brief or temporary settings

 (e.g., an 8-week, online course or controlled Tues/Thurs class times) where the educator affirms and validates their experiences to foster a climate of openness and acceptance.
 Open/accepting phrases might sound like, "That's a really intriguing

 perspective," "I appreciate learning more about you," or "I'd like to gather your thoughts and reactions on this."

 - Common Interests - In Elliott, Gaminio, and Jenkin’s (2016) study on building community, learners expressed the desire for informal opportunities to share common interests such as values, beliefs, worldviews, etc. Within both the online